-An easy way to make real gesso.
+An easy way to make genuine glue grounds, also known as ‘traditional gesso’.
 This is not an acrylic "gesso" mix.
 It's the real thing: hide glue and whiting (chalk).
-But we've made it real easy: Mix equal amounts of warm water and the Easy Gesso powder, wait a few hours for it to gel and then warm it until it is liquid enough to apply with a brush.
-Can also be applied cold as a soft gelatinous mass similar in consistency to tofu.
-The difference between real gesso and acrylic "gesso" or primers is silky soft surface that is absorbent to water-based paints.
+But we've made it real easy: Mix equal amounts of warm water and Easy Gesso, wait a few hours for it to gel, and then warm it until it is liquid enough to apply with a brush.
+It can also be applied cold as a soft gelatinous mass similar in consistency to tofu.
+The difference between real gesso and acrylic "gesso" or primers is a silky soft surface that is absorbent to water-based paints.

 Contains medium ground calcite (chalk) and rabbit skin glue.

 Into a container, mix equal parts by volume of dry Easy Gesso with warm water.

 Stir and allow to stand for at least two hours.
 It will gel.

 Place the container in a pot full of hot tap water—no hotter than 65° C (150° F).
 The gel will liquefy.
 Be sure that all glue flakes are completely dissolved.

 Apply the liquid gesso with a wide brush.
 Allow each coat to dry.